ljorik/in-stock-matrix-variants/README.md

 # in-stock-matrix-variants
-trying to find a solution on the conform plus default theme to only display in-stock matrix variants
+trying to find a solution on the conform plus default theme to only display in-stock matrix variants, if i find a solution everyone with the same problem can use this if they want.

 <form action="{{ ('cart/add/' ~ product.vid) | url }}" id="product_configure_form" method="post">
       {% if product.options or product.variants or product.custom %}